.jpg)

 Hubert Tanguay-Labrosse

-Skinny Bottines is an intuitive and free cinematic gesture.
-It follows two lost but beautiful characters in a feverish Montreal, with the desire to capture what is unstable, fragile, and always in motion.
+Skinny Bottines is an intuitive and liberated cinematic gesture, following two lost characters through a restless Montreal, with the desire to capture what trembles, what slips away, what remains fragile and in motion.

 Romain F. Dubois is a Montréal-based filmmaker.
 His work, noted for its singularity and poetry, explores love, marginality, and mystery.
 After a background in animation, drawing, and music videos, his first solo short SKINNY BOOTS is selected at Semaine de la Critique in 2026.